 Trees in private gardens are mostly protected by virtue of being in a Conservation Area or having a Tree Preservation Order.
-However, if a development proposal involves the removal of a mature tree (being a significant biodiversity asset), such loss of biodiversity should be a fundamental consideration when determining the planning application (although it should also be recognised that trees can contribute towards townscape, amenity, character and appearance of a conservation area).
+However, if a development proposal involves the removal of a tree (being a significant biodiversity asset), such loss of biodiversity should be a fundamental consideration when determining the planning application (although it should also be recognised that trees can contribute towards townscape, amenity, character and appearance of a conservation area).
 The Environment Act 2021 requires development to provide at least a 10% net gain in biodiversity from development proposals.
 Policy 34G of the City Plan requires this "wherever feasible and appropriate".
-Thus proposals which involve the removal of valuable trees (i.e. trees that provide clear environmental and biodiversity benefits) but are unable to meet the 10% biodiversity net gain on site should only be permitted to remove these trees where the proposals directly address other key objectives in Westminster.